HenrikBengtsson/doFuture/README.md

 ## Comparison to other doNnn packages

-Due to the generic nature of future, the [doParallel] package provides the same functionality as many of the existing doNnn packages combined.
+Due to the generic nature of future, the [doFuture] package provides the same functionality as many of the existing doNnn packages combined.